Beatrice Webb

-Martha Beatrice Webb, Baroness Passfield, (née Potter; 22 January 1858 – 30 April 1943) was an English sociologist, economist, feminist and social reformer.
+Martha Beatrice Webb, Baroness Passfield (née Potter; 22 January 1858 – 30 April 1943) was an English sociologist, economist, feminist, socialist thinker and social reformer.
 She was among the founders of the London School of Economics and played a crucial role in forming the Fabian Society.
 Additionally, she authored several popular books, with her most notable being The Co-operative Movement in Great Britain and Industrial Democracy, co-authored by her husband Sidney Webb, 1st Baron Passfield, where she coined the term "collective bargaining" as a way to discuss the negotiation process between an employer and a labor union.
 As a feminist and social reformer, she criticised the exclusion of women from various occupations as well as campaigning for the unionisation of female workers, pushing for legislation that allowed for better hours and conditions.

 Early life

 Beatrice Webb (née Potter) was born in Standish House in the village of Standish, Gloucestershire.
-She was the youngest of nine daughters of businessman Richard Potter and Laurencina Heyworth, the daughter of a Liverpool merchant; Laurencina was friends for a time with the prolific Victorian novelist Margaret Oliphant during the 1840s.
+She was the youngest of nine daughters of Laurencina Heyworth, the daughter of a Liverpool merchant; and businessman Richard Potter.
+Laurencina was friends for a time with the prolific Victorian novelist Margaret Oliphant during the 1840s.
 Both women were campaigning in Liverpool at the time (see Margaret Oliphant, Autobiography, edited by Elizabeth Jay, pages 25–26).
 Her paternal grandfather was Liberal Party MP Richard Potter, co-founder of the Little Circle, which was key in creating the Reform Act 1832.

-Beatrice faced tragedy with her sisters: one, Blanche, died by suicide in 1905 in her own house; her oldest sister, Lallie, then died due to overdose the next year in 1906.
+Webb faced tragedy with her sisters: one, Blanche, died by suicide in 1905 in her own house; her oldest sister, Lallie, then died due to overdose the next year in 1906.
 It was believed at the time that both incidents were caused by their marital relationships.
-Yet, Beatrice struggled with this idea because of her beliefs of gender roles and equalities:
+Yet, Webb struggled with this idea because of her beliefs of gender roles and equalities: